Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

 5) Exercise

 You could take a short walk in nature together, practising mindfulness exercises along the way.
 While walking, you could ask your child to notice things around them, like trees and flowers.
-These safe and comforting things can help bring a child who is in fight, flight, freeze or collapse back down to earth and encourage their body into a calmer and more neutral state.

 6) Further therapeutic techniques

-There are many therapeutic interventions that, as a foster parent, you may wish to explore when a stressful situation triggers your child's fight-or-flight response.
 However, techniques such as tapping and the butterfly hug require specialist training.
-You'll also need to practise them with your young person while they're in a calm state to ensure they'll feel comfortable using them when they're in fight-or-flight.
+You’ll also need to practise them with your young person while they’re feeling calm, to make sure they’re comfortable using them when they’re in fight-or-flight mode.

 Other ways you can help